 Using SMTP, an administrator can establish Email notification through a SMTP server.
 This information can contain either SMTP (Simple Mail Transfer Protocol) server name, as well as designate email notification recipients.
 In the event of a system error, StorEdge NAS OS will send a detailed email message to recipients via the SMTP server based off of a "Notification Level".
-Effectively, the administrator will be notified if/when the filer encounters situations that have been predefined thus providing quicker and timelier attention to those situations.
+Effectively, the administrator will be notified if/when the StorEdge NAS Appliance encounters situations that have been predefined thus providing quicker and timelier attention to those situations.

-This "Notification Level" is set system wide and determined when the recipient is added.
+This "Notification Level", which is a system wide setting, is determined when the recipient is added.
 One of three levels can be chosen: